Dingo-Seven/Keebort-Resources/cheap-and-useful-stuff.md

 I also am looking to include useful resources for folks to use when shopping around to avoid taking too much risk when using platforms like AliExpress and TaoBao.

+5 October 2025 => Tariffs have made shopping on AliExpress difficult for folks in the US, TaoBao group buys are also difficult to coordinate, try to avoid AliExpress and work with things available domestically for US folks unless you got a friend who can TaoBao effectively.

 ## Shopping

-- Link to [sheet](https://docs.google.com/spreadsheets/u/0/d/e/2PACX-1vTC07f0YZG5CrKL2Z2oo-L09cMz6pnGOsV2Jj1hpLIpBHFAcK9_Pyegcq4LhHK2MOo8WaUYQ_SdYdIn/pubhtml) that documents experiences with AliExpress stores that is maintained by Keybroke's xmex.
-Currently editing to allow for direct community input through google form/survey inputs.
+~~Link to [sheet](https://docs.google.com/spreadsheets/u/0/d/e/2PACX-1vTC07f0YZG5CrKL2Z2oo-L09cMz6pnGOsV2Jj1hpLIpBHFAcK9_Pyegcq4LhHK2MOo8WaUYQ_SdYdIn/pubhtml) that documents experiences with AliExpress stores that is maintained by Keybroke's xmex.
+Currently editing to allow for direct community input through google form/survey inputs.~~ Currently not being maintained

 Here are some AliExpress stores that I have had good experiences with: